|

 • Our bus to Berlin dropped us at a bus station far from the city center

-Personally, I prefer traveling by train because I like having more space and the ability to get up and walk around.
-I’ll take a high speed train over FlixBus any day.
+Personally, in Germany I prefer traveling by train because I like having more space and the ability to get up and walk around.
+I’ll take a high speed ICE over FlixBus any day.

-That said, I feel like both of our experiences were positive and I’d use them again for shorter trips.
+That said, I feel like our experiences were positive and I’d use them again for shorter trips.

 Similar Posts